Module 2.1.

 Mouse movement

-, or when the hover begins, and the second parameter is formouseout
+mouseenterandmouseleaveevents.
+The first parameterhoveraccepts is formouseenter, or when the hover begins, and the second parameter is formouseout.Example:

 $('#target').hover(function() { // mouseenter $('#target-help').text('More data'); }, function() { // mouseleave $('#target-help').text(''); });